 Learn to Row a Traditional Venetian Boat

 Boats are the major mode of transportation in Venice and taking a gondola ride is a favorite activity of tourists.
-If you’d like to learn the traditional Venetian rowing style of the gondolier for yourself and get a unique insight into Venetian culture, take a Venetian Rowing Lesson.
+If you’d like to learn the traditional Venetian rowing style of the gondolier for yourself and get a unique insight into Venetian culture, take a Venetian Rowing Class.

-Your 1.5 hour private lesson, taught in English, will take place in a batela coda di gambero, a traditional wooden boat that’s a little more spacious and stable than the gondola.
+Your 2.5 hour class, taught in English, will take place in typical Venetian boats.
 Few tourists get the opportunity to glide through the canals of Venice while standing at the helm of a boat.
 You’ll learn about the historical boats of Venice and get to row one for yourself!
-Or sign up for rowing plus food and wine for more traditional Venice experiences.

 Explore the Art of the Venetian Mask

 Venetian carnival masks are one of Venice’s most famous crafts.
 While there are many cheaply made replicas available in tourist shops, high-quality masks are still made by hand by artisans in small workshops in Venice.
-Learn more about the traditions of carnvale masks and costumes and decorate your own mask in The Craft of Mask-Making.
+Learn more about the traditions of carnvale masks and costumes and decorate your own mask in Venice Carnival Mask-Making Class.

-This 1.5 hour workshop takes place in the workshop of a traditional Venetian artisan and is a great activity for families.
-After being introduced to the characters represented by the traditional masks and seeing carnival costumes, you’ll be able to choose and decorate your own mask.
+This 1 hour workshop takes place in the workshop of a traditional Venetian artisan and is a great activity for families.
+You can choose between a production class to make a mask from scratch or a decoration class to paint and use materials to decorate a mask.
 Rather than just bringing home a souvenir, you’ll take home a real memory of your time in Venice.

 Venice Guided Tours

-If you’re looking for a unusual guided tour, try the Doge’s Palace Secret Itineraries Tour.
-This small-group tour is a unique way to see the Doge’s Palace (not available in July, August, or winter season).
-On this small-group tour you’ll visit exclusive places not normally open to the public in including the office of the Great Chancellor, prison cells and torture chambers, and a walk across the famous Bridge of Sighs.
-Save 5% off this tour, too, with promo code ITALYMARTHA.
+- For an unusual guided tour, take the Doge’s Palace Secret Itineraries Tour.
+This small-group tour is a unique way to see the Doge’s Palace.
+You’ll visit exclusive places not normally open to the public in including the office of the Great Chancellor, prison cells and torture chambers, and a walk across the famous Bridge of Sighs.
+It also includes Saint Mark’s Basilica.